Jabed1234/Portfolio-backend/README.md

 📄 License
 All rights reserved © Jabed Miah
 This repository is proprietary.
-You may not copy, modify, or distribute without explicit permission.
+You may copy, modify, but cannot distribute without explicit permission.